Supabase vs Appwrite

 UI Libraries

-Shared React component libraries and design system
+Shared React components and design system providing consistent interface elements across all applications

 Appwrite (4 layers)